TedTschopp/The-Marchen-Engine/index.md

 A character can try to do two or more things at once, like firing a spacecraft’s weapons while also flying, or disarming a bomb while hiding from guards.
-For every extra thing that the character is doing, he suffers a –2 DM to all skill checks.
+For every extra thing that the character is doing, he suffers a ⚅-2 to all skill checks.

 ###### Local Law Level

 Some tasks are impacted by the local Law Level, as presented in the Universal Settlement Profile.
-For tasks that are impacted by the local laws, rules and regulations, check the table below and use these as a part of the DM’s that are added to the die roll prior to determining the effect.
+For tasks that are impacted by the local laws, rules, and regulations, check the table below and use these as a part of the DM’s that are added to the die roll prior to determining the effect.